crnd-inc/generic-addons/generic_condition/README.rst

 |badge1| |badge2|

-Generic Condition is a module developed by the Center of Research & Development company.
-The module allows you to create generic conditions on which you can program some logic in Odoo objects.
+Generic Condition is technical addon developed by the `Center of Research & Development company <https://crnd.pro/>`__.
+This module allows you to create generic conditions on which you can program some logic in Odoo objects.

 You can set different conditions for changing stages, appointing